- II. Applicable Rules and Definitions

 - Populations to be Served:

-- Providers are required to serve eligible individuals as described in the Provider Manual.
+- Providers are required to serve individuals as described in the Provider Manual.

-- Providers are required to work collaboratively with DHS/DMH Regional Offices to plan services for individual consumers who do not meet the criteria for the above eligibility groups, but who are:
+- Providers are required to work collaboratively with DHS/DMH Regional Offices to plan services for individual consumers who do not meet the criteria, but who are:

 - Referred to or from a DHS/DMH state hospital;